 3. First Trust NASDAQ Clean Edge Smart Grid Infrastructure Index Fund (GRID)

-This ETF was issued back in 2009 and currently manages assets worth approximately $2 million.
+This ETF was issued in 2009 and currently manages assets worth approximately $2 million.
 As an investor, you can expect to earn 0.64% in annual dividends.

 See Related: Best Banks for Low-Income Earners